sondr3/dotfiles/README.md

 ## What

-My collection of dotfiles on my Gnome Arch machines, configured using my unreleased dotfile manager.
+My collection of dotfiles on my machines, configured using my unreleased dotfile manager.

 ## License